Showing posts with label pelham. Show all posts

 Chewhaw Wild Animal Park Zoo

-As we enter the park we were told to go to see the Cheetah exhibit.
+As we entered the park, we were told to visit the Cheetah exhibit.

-We went to see the Cheetah’s they were amazing their speed and need to run.
+We went to see the cheetahs, and they were terrifying, mainly because of their speed and need to run.

-Zoo visitors can also enjoy the sight of birds such as the ibis, flamingoes, crowned cranes, ostriches, bald eagles, and the colorful trace.
+Zoo visitors can also enjoy sights of birds such as ibises, flamingos, crowned cranes, ostriches, bald eagles, and colorful tracings.

-The kids enjoyed watching the black bears run, play and one climbed a tree.
+The kids enjoyed watching the black bears run and play, and one even climbed a tree.

-One especially large alligator caught our interest, at first sight, he looked liked fake, but he was not.
+One giant alligator caught our interest.
+At first sight, he looked like a fake, but he was not.

-Our last stop was at the reptile house were we saw Burmese python, bright blue and black poison dark frogs, such slithery wonders as the king snake, rattlesnake, and rat snake, as well as lizards.
+Our last stop was at the reptile house, where we saw a Burmese python, bright blue and black poison dart frogs, slithering wonders like the king snake, rattlesnake, and rat snake, and various lizards.

-There were several snakes in the same cage and were entwined with one another.
+There were several snakes in the same cage, entwined with one zooer.

-The rattlesnake looked like was waiting for his food for he was very active.
+The rattlesnake seemed to be waiting for his food, as he was very active.

-The zoo closed at 4:30 P.M. because they are getting ready for Boo at the Zoo.
+The Zoo closed at 4:30 P.M. because they were preparing for Boo at the Zoo.

-So we went to the playground area until 6:30 P.M. at which time we are going back to the Zoo for Boo at the Zoo.
+So we went to the pZooground area until 6:30 P.M., then went back to the Zoo for Boo at the Zoo.

 Boo at the Zoo